Comparing the Best Airline Credit Card Offers

 Gold Delta SkyMiles® Credit Card from American Express

-This card's large 30,000-mile welcome offer after a $1,000 spend within the first 3 months is a solid bonus for Delta flyers.
+This card's 30,000-mile welcome offer after a $1,000 spend within the first 3 months is a very solid bonus for Delta flyers.
 This required spend is very reasonable for the size of the bonus.
-There's no foreign transaction fee, there's priority boarding and the first checked bag is free.
+Plus, you can get a $50 statement credit for using your new card to make a Delta purchase within the first 3 months.
+There's priority boarding and the first checked bag is free.
 Features include discounted Delta Sky Club access, ticket presales and VIP events, car purchase discounts and more.
 With Pay with Miles, you have the option to redeem miles for all or part of the price of your tickets on Delta.com.

 There is an annual fee of $95, although this is waived in the first year.
 As far as earning rewards, it is not the most impressive out there, with 2 miles per dollar only on direct Delta purchases and only 1 mile per dollar on other purchases.